 For family-friendly things to do, the water park isn’t far away, beaches beckon, and worthwhile day treks abound.
 Hiking, sightseeing, and places to play are everywhere like eye candy, ready to make an heirloom photo album to be remembered.
 The aquapark contributes to its magic, providing guests with a unique opportunity as the number one family vacation destination in the Adriatic.
 Located in the beautiful surroundings of the hill Topliš with a superb panoramic view, Budva Waterpark is a kingdom for kids and family water fun on the sunny coast of the southern Adriatic.

-Claimed to be one of the largest on the Adriatic coast, this long awaited aqua park has just been opened in Budva, at a whopping 13 million euros, aqua park covers more than 40,000 square meters and offers amusement for up to 6,000 people.
+Claimed to be one of the largest on the Adriatic coast, this long awaited aqua park since it’s opening in Budva on June 15, 2016, at a whopping 13 million euros, aqua park covers more than 40,000 square meters, offers amusement for up to 6,000 people.
 It features water slides, swimming pools and more than 50 children’s attractions, great restaurants, 3 bars, a children’s cafe, shop, photo booth and other attractive amenities.

 While you may not have tried zip lining yourself, we thought it would be fun to share a few facts about this fun adventure sport you may one day wish to try.Our expertise and resources give you an insider’s view on your Costa Rica vacation with exclusive benefits you cannot obtain on your own.

 Ziplines are now common for many different occasions including family backyard get-togethers to entertain the little ones, as fundraisers, and even large birthday celebrations.
 In fact, some people have built mini ziplines in their back yards!